The Challenge: People need a streamlined, easy-to-use method of creating and managing big-picture goals and the tasks to get them there.

 I conducted a heavy discovery phase focusing on user research to identify people’ goals, priorities, needs, frustrations, and behaviors related to setting goals and managing tasks.
 I analyzed the existing market of digital task management products and noted possible areas of opportunity to better meet user needs, as informed by primary and secondary research.

 I delivered a concise UX strategy articulating user beliefs, attitudes, needs, and beliefs for goal setting and task management.
 I identified core pain points people currently experience that a new product could address and improve.
-I articulated a vision for how the new proposed product/application would improve how and why people set goals and manage tasks.
+I articulated a vision for how the new product would improve how and why people set goals and manage tasks.

 I developed a clear application map and user flows to facilitate multiple user journeys, focusing on the creation of new goals, creation of new tasks, and calendar management.
 I designed a research-informed product prototype with key screens for common user interactions.